samlaf/samlaf.github.io/_posts/2025-08-22-doublezero.md

 > "If we disintermediate the filter and execution rings to provide more flexibility, we can distribute ingress resources more efficiently and more resiliently"

-Dissagregation is a very hot topic, and is happening all over computer science.
+Disaggregation is a very hot topic, and is happening all over computer science.
 Databases are being dissagregated thanks to cloud object storages like S3.
 Networking has already seen it happen thanks to SDN disaggregating the control and data planes.

 Yet, in the case of filtering and execution, there is a big elephant in the room, and that elephant is called MEV.
 The filtering happening here is not only dumb l4 filtering.
 Filtering also means having access to the txs in the first place.
 And in finance, order flow IS the money, and is typically kept private.
 Meaning that my guess is that most of the txs getting filtered are probably not very valuable.
 So a tragedy of the commons phenomena will likely happen, with validators running these expensive FPGAs to filter through low-value txs soon enough questioning the value they are getting out of providing this service.